 In June 2019, the Delaware General Assembly voted to approve funding in the fiscal 2020 budget for infrastructure improvements to the Delaware Agricultural Museum under Bond Bill 180.

 Thank you to all members of the General Assembly who made this possible!
-A huge shout out to: Senator Colin Bonini (R) District 16, Senator Dave Lawson (R) District 15, and Senator Ernie Lopez (R) District 6, for all the assistance and support they have provided to the museum over the past several months!!!!!!!!!!
+A huge shout out to: Senator Colin Bonini (R) District 16, Senator Dave Lawson (R) District 15, and Senator Ernie Lopez (R) District 6, for their assistance and support!!!!!!!!!!